Starcounter/Docs/docs/topic-guides/transactions/long-running-transactions.md

 When creating long-running transactions, it could contain objects that might be modified by other transactions during the transaction's lifetime.
 This is because the isolation level for long-running transactions is lower and it will therefore not detect conflicts.
 This is different from the behavior of `Db.Transact` and `Db.TransactAsync`, as described in the [Short-Running Transactions](short-running-transactions.md).

 A long-running transaction can be used on any scheduled thread, however, it cannot be used from more than one thread at a time.
-If two or more threads call `transaction.Scope(Action)`at the same time, an exception will be thrown.
+If two or more threads call `transaction.Scope(Action)` at the same time, Starcounter throws an exception.

 This document is divided into three parts:

 1. Creating and attaching long-running transactions
 2. Dealing with already attached long-running transactions in view-models